Fody/Costura/README.md

          <Delete Files="@(ReferenceCopyLocalPaths->'$(OutDir)%(DestinationSubDirectory)%(Filename)%(Extension)')" />
     </Target>

+There is also a powershell cmdlet to install this target into your project automatically.
+In the Package Manager Console type:

+    PM> Install-CleanReferencesTarget

 Note that this does not handle `ExcludeAssemblies` or `IncludeAssemblies` options mentioned above.
 You will have to handle these explicitly.

 ## Icon